 If you would like to enroll computers or have any questions regarding DEP they should be emailed to email@example.com.

-- The IS&T End User Computing (EUC) team enrolls your Mac into DEP program and confirms your machine is enrolled.
+- The IS&T End User Computing (EUC) team will enroll your Mac into DEP program and confirm it is enrolled.

 - Boot your new or re-imaged Mac (not before above step!)

-- You will then see a screen that says Configured by MIT.
+- You will then see a screen that says "Remote Management".
 If you do not see this screen, contact the EUC team to double check enrollment.

 - On macOS High Sierra or newer, run sudo profiles renew -type enrollment